nuxt/website-v2/content/en/guides/directory-structure/store.md

 ## Activate the Store

-Nuxt.js will look for the `store` directory, if it exists, it will:
+Nuxt.js will look for the `store` directory.
+If it contains a file, that isn't a hidden file or a `README.md` file, then the store will be activated.
+This means that Nuxt will:

-1. Import Vuex
+1. Import Vuex,
 2. Add the `store` option to the root Vue instance.

 ## Modules